 Any mechanism chosen to address the anonymity requirement should allow for temporary traceability.
 This is necessary in order to enable path-prediction algorithms to be run (for short distances) by UEs supporting V2V Services.

 Any solution chosen to satisfy the requirements for Integrity Protection should not negatively impact the ability of the system to offer anonymity of the user, subscriber, and vehicle, with temporary traceability.

+The current security mechanisms in IEEE 1609.2 and ETSI TS 102 867 are sufficiently met the requirement of anonymity and integrity protection for V2V services.
+No additional security mechanisms of 3GPP system should be added.